8 Traditional Catalan Foods to Try in Barcelona (& Where to Find Them)

-Catalonia is an autonomous region in the Northeast of Spain that extends into the south of France.
-With famous destinations such as Barcelona, Costa Brava, and the Pyrenees Mountains, visiting Catalonia should be on your bucket list, if it isn’t already.
-The region is rich in culture, and you’ll find most residents speaking Catalan first and Spanish second.
-Catalonia is also rich in history.
+Catalonia is an autonomous region in the Northeast of Spain that extends into southern France.
+It is home to some of Spain’s most beautiful destinations, such as Barcelona, Costa Brava, and the Pyrenees.
+Visiting Catalonia should absolutely be on your bucket list, if it isn’t already.

-The works of Antoni Gaudí (La Sagrada Familia, Park Güell, Casa Batlló), the Salvador Dalí Museum, Roman ruins & the monasteries of Montserrat and Poblet are just some of the treasures to visit here.
+The region is also rich in history and culture.
+In Barcelona, you can discover the awe-inspiring works of Antoni Gaudí such as La Sagrada Familia, Park Güell, and Casa Batlló.
+Figueres’ Salvador Dalí Museum, Tarragona’s Roman ruins, and the monasteries of Montserrat and Poblet are also beautiful treasures in Catalonia.

-Your cultural dive into this region will not be complete without experiencing the delight that is Catalan cuisine- a reason alone to visit this enchanting province.
-Below are my recommendations for must-try foods while in Catalonia.
+Your cultural dive into this region will not be complete without experiencing the delight that is Catalan cuisine—a reason alone to visit this enchanting province.

 Pan con Tomate